News-Teller/media-laboratory/README.md

 ## License

 This software is licensed under the terms of the GNU GPLv3.
 See the [LICENSE](./LICENSE) file for more details.
-Plotly Dash is Copyright (c) 2021 Plotly, Inc, and is not part of the Media-Laboratory project.
+Plotly Dash is Copyright (c) 2021 Plotly, Inc, and is not part of the Media Laboratory project.